Success Stories Come In All Four-legged Shapes and Sizes.

 “Dinero is more than just a dog to Jack (client).
 He is his confidant, best friend, and grounding agent when the world appears so vast and unyielding.”

-Dinero has a significant impact on the life of this child with autism and his family, as evidenced by the family’s recent trip to the Oregon Coast.
+Dinero has made a significant impact on the life of this child with autism and his family, as evidenced by the family’s recent trip to the Oregon Coast.
 Dinero is the third Autism Assistance Dog in the last ten months to be trained and placed by Dogs for Better Lives.
-We are now inviting applicants aged 4-11 years old and residing in southern and central Oregon, to apply for an Autism Assistance Dog.
+We are now accepting applications for children 4-11 years old and residing in Oregon.

 Current data from the Centers for Disease Control states that 1 in 68 children in the United States are on the Autism spectrum.
 As a result, there is a tremendous need for Autism Assistance Dogs and Dogs for Better Lives is working to meet this ever-growing need.